• Slide title

 Internships will provide an opportunity for students to arrange a three-day program working with a professional in the Tri-Cities area.
 This program offers students an opportunity to join the workforce for a few days in an attempt to learn more about potential careers.
 Students may not intern at Providence Academy nor may they work for or with their parents.
 Participants are responsible for their own transportation and lunch costs.

-Students need to pick up permission forms from Mr. Almanzor, make all necessary arrangements with the sponsoring host, and turn in their documents to Mr. Almanzor by October 28.
+Students need to pick up permission forms from Mr. Johnson, make all necessary arrangements with the sponsoring host, and turn in their documents to Mr. Johnson by October 31.

 Varsity/JV Basketball Boys and Girls Team